reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 {{% image alt="Create Kinesis Data Firehose Delivery Stream" src="images/posts/aws-kinesis/firehose.png" %}}

 The incoming streaming data is buffered in the delivery stream till it reaches a particular size or exceeds a certain time interval before it is delivered to the destination.
 Due to this reason, Kinesis Data Firehose is not intended for real-time delivery.
-It groups incoming messages, optionally compressing and/or transforming them with AWS Lambda functions, and then putting the data into a sink which is usually an AWS service like S3, Redshift, or Elasticsearch.
+It groups incoming streaming data, optionally compressing and/or transforming them with AWS Lambda functions, and then puts the data into a sink which is usually an AWS service like S3, Redshift, or Elasticsearch.

-We can also configure the delivery stream to read streaming data from a Kinesis Data Stream and deliver it to a destination.
+We can configure the delivery stream to read streaming data from a Kinesis Data Stream and deliver it to a destination.

 We also need to do very little programming when using Kinesis Data Firehose.
 This is unlike Kinesis Data Streams where we write custom applications for producers and consumers of a data stream.